JAMA July 17, 2002

 Multicenter, US

-Population Healthy postmenopausal women aged 50–79 years with an intact uterus.
+Population Healthy postmenopausal women aged 50 to 79 years with an intact uterus.

-Intervention Oral conjugated equine estrogens (0.625 mg) plus medroxyprogesterone acetate (2.5 mg) daily.
+Intervention Conjugated equine estrogens (0.625 mg/d) plus medroxyprogesterone acetate (2.5 mg/d) in a single daily tablet.

 Study Limitations